-1 based on a deeper understanding of the systems environment and opportunity to leverage 2 existing investments made by a utility company already under the BCP portfolio and a 3 team with unique, direct experience implementing the iteration of Oracle and associated 4 systems proposed for NMGC.
-5 6 Under the original plan, NMGC would have established an entirely standalone IT 7 organization to support a cloned SAP environment and independently manage all 8 cybersecurity systems.
-That approach would have required hiring a larger number of new 9 employees, including highly specialized IT and security professionals who are often 10 difficult to recruit and retain in the local labor market.
-This approach also did not account 11 for significant costs associated with a nearly immediate system upgrade required to 12 continue operating the cloned SAP environment.
-13
+Under the original plan, NMGC would have established an entirely standalone IT organization to support a cloned SAP environment and independently manage all cybersecurity systems.
+That approach would have required hiring a larger number of new employees, including highly specialized IT and security professionals who are often difficult to recruit and retain in the local labor market.
+This approach also did not account

-14 By shifting to a shared services support model-enabled by aligning NMGC with the 15 Oracle ERP and WACS systems already implemented at Delta Utilities-NMGC can 16 reduce the number of additional hires needed while still maintaining strong, dedicated 17 support and BCP's commitments to local job creation and associated economic 18 development benefits.
-This model allows NMGC to focus local hiring on roles that are 19 customer-facing, operationally critical, or require proximity to New Mexico operations, 20 while leveraging remote shared service resources for complex IT platform support and 21 cybersecurity.
+1 for significant costs associated with a nearly immediate system upgrade required to 2 continue operating the cloned SAP environment.
+3 4 By shifting to a shared services support model-enabled by aligning NMGC with the 5 Oracle ERP and WACS systems already implemented at Delta Utilities-NMGC can 6 reduce the number of additional hires needed while still maintaining strong, dedicated 7 support and BCP's commitments to local job creation and associated economic 8 development benefits.
+This model allows NMGC to focus local hiring on roles that are 9 customer-facing, operationally critical, or require proximity to New Mexico operations, 10 such as finance and HR, while leveraging remote shared service resources for complex IT 11 platform support and cybersecurity.
+12 13 Importantly, this revised approach offers direct benefits to New Mexico customers.
+It 14 reduces long-term IT support costs, minimizes operational risk, and ensures continuity of 15 service by relying on a team that implemented the initial Oracle system and configurations 16 for a fit-for-purpose natural gas utility system, and will have already completed two similar utility transitions at Delta Utilities.
+It also enables NMGC to stand up operations more 17 18 quickly and cost-effectively, which ultimately supports the delivery of safe, reliable, and 19 affordable natural gas service to New Mexico communities.

-1 Importantly, this revised approach offers direct benefits to New Mexico customers.
-It 2 reduces long-term IT support costs, minimizes operational risk, and ensures continuity of 3 service by relying on a team that implemented the initial Oracle system and configurations 4 for a fit-for-purpose natural gas utility system, and will have already completed two similar 5 utility transitions at Delta Utilities.
-It also enables NMGC to stand up operations more 6 quickly and cost-effectively, which ultimately supports the delivery of safe, reliable, and 7 affordable natural gas service to New Mexico communities.
-8 9 VII.
-IT SHARED SERVICES COST SAVINGS AND CONTAINMENT 10 Q. WHAT ARE THE TOTAL PROJECTED COSTS OF MIGRATING TO DELTA 11 UTILITIES' ORACLE SOLUTION (INCLUDING LICENSES, 12 IMPLEMENTATION, TRAINING, INTEGRATION, ETC.)?
-13 A. The total projected stand-up cost to migrate NMGC Oracle Fusion Cloud ERP and Oracle Work and Asset Cloud Service platform is estimated to be in the range of \$32.5 million to 14 Work and Asset Cloud Service platform is estimated to be in the range of \$32.5 million to 14 15 Work and Asset Cloud Service platform is estimated to be in the range of \$32.5 million to \$44.86 million, inclusive of all costs associated with system configuration, data migration, 15 \$44.86 million, inclusive of all costs associated with system configuration, data migration, 15 16 \$44.86 million, inclusive of all costs associated with system configuration, data migration, 15 16 17 \$44.86 million, inclusive of all costs associated with system configuration, data migration, integrations, licensing, testing, training, and project management.
-15 16 17 18 \$44.86 million, inclusive of all costs associated with system configuration, data migration, integrations, licensing, testing, training, and project management.These implementation costs reflect not only the complexity of transitioning from a legacy 15 16 17 18 19 \$44.86 million, inclusive of all costs associated with system configuration, data migration, integrations, licensing, testing, training, and project management.These implementation costs reflect not only the complexity of transitioning from a legacy on-premise environment, but also the substantial value derived from starting with a pre- 15 16 17 18 19 20 \$44.86 million, inclusive of all costs associated with system configuration, data migration, integrations, licensing, testing, training, and project management.
-These implementation costs reflect not only the complexity of transitioning from a legacy on-premise environment, but also the substantial value derived from starting with a preconfigured, gas utility-specific instance that has already been successfully implemented at

-1 Once operational, the ongoing annual operating cost-which includes Oracle cloud 2 subscription fees, shared IT support services, cybersecurity operations, and software 3 maintenance-is projected to be approximately \$6.6 million per year.
-This is a notable 4 reduction from the \$7.8 million NMGC currently pays annually to Emera for shared ERP, 5 asset management, and cybersecurity services, representing a savings of \$1.2 million per 6 year in ongoing support costs.
+VII.
+SHARED SERVICES COST SAVINGS AND CONTAINMENT

+2 Q. WHAT ARE THE TOTAL PROJECTED COSTS OF MIGRATING TO DELTA 3 UTILITIES' ORACLE SOLUTION (INCLUDING LICENSES, 4 IMPLEMENTATION, TRAINING, INTEGRATION, ETC.)?
+5 A. The total projected stand-up cost to migrate NMGC Oracle Fusion Cloud ERP and Oracle 6 Work and Asset Cloud Service platform is estimated to be in the range of \$32.5 million to 7 \$44.86 million, inclusive of all costs associated with system configuration, data migration, 8 integrations, licensing, testing, training, and project management.
+9 10 These implementation costs reflect not only the complexity of transitioning from a legacy 11 on-premise environment, but also the substantial value derived from starting with a pre- 12 configured, gas utility-specific instance that has already been successfully implemented at 13 another BCP portfolio company.
+As such, this approach avoids the cost, time, and risk 14 typically associated with ground-up ERP implementations.
+15 16 Once operational, the ongoing annual operating cost-which includes Oracle cloud 17 subscription fees, shared IT support services, cybersecurity operations, and software 18 maintenance-is projected to be approximately \$6.6 million per year.
+This is a notable 19 reduction from the \$7.8 million NMGC currently pays annually to Emera for shared ERP, 20 asset management, and cybersecurity services, representing a savings of \$1.2 million per 21 year in ongoing support costs.

+Q.